IBM’s New Cloud Data Centers and the Global Cloud Wars

 by Jim Lundy

 IBM is adding three data centers in six different cities: Dallas, Washington, London, Frankfurt, Sydney, and Tokyo.
-This is intended to expand their growing Hybrid Cloud business and enable enterprises to begin the transition to Public Cloud.
-These nine new data centers boost the available resources to IBM’s growing set of Cloud Customers and positions them well against Amazon, Google, and Microsoft in the growing Cloud wars.
+This is intended to expand their growing Hybrid Cloud business and enable enterprises to begin the transition to public cloud.

 IBM Doubles Down on Containerization with Kubernetes